Skip to main content

 In the Open Access Tier, API Performance can vary widely based on the number of users and the amount of data being requested.
 High request volume or requests for large amounts of data can increase API response times, as the resource pool is shared with all Open Access users.

 In the Commercial Tier, there is a dedicated resource pool that scales to meet API request volume.
-The scaling pool allows for consistent performance and response times during periods of increased API traffic..
+The scaling pool allows for consistent performance and response times during periods of increased API traffic.

 Number of Simultaneous Responses (concurrency)

-The number of simultaneous responses are the number of concurrent requests that are processed by Weather API at the same time.
+The number of simultaneous responses are the number of concurrent requests that are processed by the Weather API at the same time.
 Our system allows up to 20 requests at a time, which by default are processed consecutively one at a time (concurrency of 1).
 If you have a concurrency of 5, then up to 5 requests can be processed at once.

 Example: If each request takes 1 second, and you have a concurrency of 1, it would take a total of 20 seconds to get back all of your 20 requests.